-- Intact feedback system: whether it’s an online platform or a physical store, greater involvement of the firm with its consumers leads to a faster gain of trust.
-The feedback of consumers could help the firm to understand the consumer’s needs and the pattern of purchase they make.
+Whether it’s an online platform or a physical store, greater involvement of the firm with its consumers leads to faster gain of trust.
+The feedback of consumers could help the firm to understand the consumer’s need and the pattern of purchase they make.

-- Exploiting most of the social media: today in the day and age of social media, it’s not difficult to know your consumer’s preference and the way in which they make a purchase.
+Today in the day and age of social media, it’s not difficult to know your consumer’s preference and the way in which they make a purchase.
 The e-commerce sites are making the most of it by changing their suggestion algorithm accordingly but the physical stores can also conduct the survey and research among their target consumers to find out the latest preferences and pattern.

 Ex.: the stationary shop might provide the service of home delivery in the recent wake of pandemic and make the shop available digitally to increase the buzz of the enterprise.

-- Looking through a consumer’s glass: everyone is not a producer but everyone is a consumer for sure.
-Looking from a consumer’s point of view makes everything clear regarding what and how commodities should be marketed and it might also lead to suggest some additions and reductions one needs to make in the enterprise.
+Everyone is not a producer but everyone is a consumer for sure.
+Looking from a consumer’s point of view makes everything clear regarding what and how commodities should be marketed and it might also lead to suggest some additions and reductions one need to make in the enterprise.

 Ex.: The stationary shop might add candies or complementary erasers for each purchase of certain value for the customers of age group 4-12 years to lure more consumers of that age group.